webbycrown/kiaweds-statamic-theme/content/collections/our_events/wedding.md

     content:
       -
         type: text
-        text: "Your wedding is more than just a day — it's the beginning of your forever.
+        text: "Your wedding is more than just a day it's the beginning of your forever.
 We are dedicated to turning your dream wedding into a reality, combining thoughtful planning with stunning design and seamless execution.
 Whether you envision an intimate ceremony or a grand celebration, we tailor every detail to reflect your love story."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'From floral arrangements and venue décor to music, photography, and catering, our team brings passion and professionalism to every step of the journey.
-We handle the logistics so you can focus on moments that matter — the vows, the first dance, the laughter, and the joy.'
+        text: 'From floral arrangements and venue decor to music, photography, and catering, our team brings passion and professionalism to every step of the journey.
+We handle the logistics so you can focus on moments that matter the vows, the first dance, the laughter, and the joy.'
   -
     type: paragraph
     content: